ambitus/pyracf/common/run_as_userid.md

 #### 📄 Description

-&nbsp;

-Obtain the **z/OS userid** this "Admin" object will use to run pyRACF commands.
+Obtain the **z/OS userid** who's authority this "Admin" object is using to make security requests.

 #### 💻 Example